ruppinlab/tcga-microbiome-prediction/README.md

 conda activate tcga-microbiome-prediction
 ```

-This time to complete this step is dependent on the internet
+The time to complete this step is dependent on your internet
 connection, but with a typical computer and internet connection takes 1-2
 minutes.
-The newly-created conda environment installs several
+The newly created conda environment installs several
 software packages, listed with their version numbers in
 `envs/tcga-microbiome-prediction.yml`.
-In particular, it contains
+In particular, it contains:

  - python 3.8.10
  - GNU R 3.6.3

 These packages are only visible within the active conda environment and
-`conda active` only applies to the command line shell it is typed in.
+`conda activate tcga-microbiome-prediction` only applies the current command
-If needed, type `conda activate tcga-microbiome-prediction` again.
-It
-is harmless to type this command if the environment is already active.
+line shell in which its typed.

 ### Data preprocessing

 Download gene annotation data from the National Cancer Institute (NCI)
 for GENCODE v22 to match ENSEMBL gene identifiers to official gene
 symbols.

 ```bash
 Rscript get_gtf_ensg_annots.R
 ```

 Retrieve the microbial abundance data described in Poore et al.
-[Nature 2020] and the patient clinical case data from the NCI Genome
+[Nature 2020] as well as patient clinical data and sample metadata data from
-Data Commons (GDC), including survival and drug response data.
+the NCI Genomic Data Commons (GDC):

 ```bash
 Rscript process_knight_data_gdc_meta.R
 ```

-Process the data from the previous steps.
+Process TCGA survival and drug response phenotypic data:

 ```bash
 Rscript process_surv_resp_pdata.R